 Synapse plays the vital role of strengthening the fabric of a widely-dispersed campus community by providing news about UCSF, and in particular, student life, that cannot be found anywhere else.
-All UCSF students and affiliates are welcome to submit an article to our publication.
+All UCSF students are welcome to submit an article to our publication.
 Once a piece is received, it will be scheduled for publication on our website and in our newsletter, which is electronically distributed each Tuesday during the academic year.

 - Articles should generally be between 400 and 900 words.